lauraipsum/lauraipsum/README.md

 - 🎓 Studying Computer Science at Universidade Federal de Sergipe
 - 💼 Working as a Back-end Developer - BaneseCard
-- 🌱 Learning more about Computer Vision
+- 🌱 Learning more about Image Processing

 ## 🚀 Skills